|

 This method is intended to apply the same algorithm to the absolute path

-as is used by the ResourceResolver.resolve(HttpServletRequest)
+as is used by the ResourceResolver.resolve(HttpServletRequest) method except for

 cases where the latter uses request property such as request headers or